W3DMJ/winlink-configuration/README.md

 Once the Raspberry Pi has rebooted the Winlink RMS Gateway should be ready to accepts connection if there is a radio connected.
 This configuration assumes one has connected a radio via a DigiRig Mobile.

+# Furture Work
+Use the $USER variable to update scripts during configuration to remove requirement for the pi username.